EdFazli/vagrant-packer-ansible-samples/README.md

 ## CONTRIBUTION
 "Write a code that not only machine able to understand but human as well"

-1- Please do insert a comment for the changes either in git commit or code snippets 2-
+1. Please do insert a comment for the changes either in git commit or code snippets
+2. Please follow the standard naming/variables used
+3. Any other tools suggestion for improvement are most welcome
+4. Happy coding!